-- a time restricted exemption where a retailer has already informed the customer of an impending price change on contract entry - an exemption where the customer has already been made aware of a price change by virtue of a notice under the fixed benefit rule - an exemption for contract structures in which the customer has opted to take spot price risk and as a result the price is expected to vary in each month of the contract period, depending on the wholesale price of energy - an exemption for consumers whose prices are set by the regulator for a particular region, where such regions are not subject to full retail competition - an exemption for consumers whose tariffs or charges have changed as a direct result of a change to, or withdrawal or expiry of, a government funded rebate, concession or relief scheme.
+- a time restricted exemption where a retailer has already informed the customer of an impending price change on contract entry - an exemption where the customer has already been made aware of a price change by virtue of a notice under the fixed benefit rule - an exemption for contract structures in which the customer has opted to take spot price risk and as a result the price is expected to vary in each month of the contract period, depending on the wholesale price of energy - an exemption for consumers whose prices are set by the regulator for a particular region, where such regions are not subject to full retail competition - an exemption for consumers whose tariffs or charges have changed as a direct result of a change to, or withdrawal or expiry of, a government funded rebate, concession or relief scheme - an exemption where the only change relates to bank, credit card or payment processing charges or fees - an exemption from advance notice where a customer's tariffs or charges change as a result of a network reclassifying the network tariff class the customer is in.
+Under this exemption the retailer has to provide notice as soon as practicable but in any event no later than the customer's next bill.

 The rule change request did not explicitly refer to any exemptions.
-However, the Queensland rule, which the proposed rule is in part based on, exempts retailers that are subject to notified prices set by the Minister for price regulated areas in Queensland where there is no effective retail competition.
+However, the Queensland rule, which the proposed rule was in part based on, exempts retailers that are subject to notified prices set by the Minister for price regulated areas in Queensland where there is no effective retail competition.